 Types of Paper

-Full Length Articles, Reviews, Book Reviews.
+Full Length Articles, Reviews.
 Please note that Full Length Articles and Reviews, should be no longer than 40 double spaced pages (using one inch margins and Times New Roman 12-point font) inclusive of references, tables, figures and appendices.
 Manuscripts should conform to guidelines for manuscript preparation, referencing and editorial style as specified in the Publication Manual of APA 6th edition.

 Contact Details for Submission